 “Recovery First” means making recovery from mental illness and addiction the front and center primary focus for addressing homelessness.
 It offers triage followed by instant humane and supportive shelter solutions and mulitiple recovery pathways leading to various stages of earned autonomy.
 Nobody gets to pass go and collect $100 without a plan and implementation of that plan and anyone who is ready is served immediately or “recovery on demand” as they say.

 Recovery is Housing, but Housing is Not Recovery

-“Housing First” is the the idea of providing no-strings-attached permanent housing to homeless people.
+“Housing First” is the the idea of providing no-strings-attached permanent housing to homeless people hoping that something good comes from that.
 While it made some sense when people were losing their jobs and homes during the Great Recession, it’s no match for fentanyl.

 In Seattle, we’re learning that Housing First, like Link Light Rail, makes for a lot of publicly-funded construction projects, but unfortunately neither solves the real homelessness or transportation problems at hand.
 We’ve also learned that four walls and a door don’t prevent overdoses.

 The SPD Twitter feed frequently mentions “unresponsive bodies” at publicly-funded housing projects.
 A visit to the squalor of some of those places would blow your mind, so the deaths are not surprising.
 It makes it abundantly clear that independent housing opportunities should be reserved for folks who have reached stability, earned their autonomy, and can safely live alone.

 Meanwhile, catchall terms like “wrap around services” is loosely thrown around to make us think that we’re really taking good care of these incredibly unwell people, but we’re not.
 We’re failing them miserably.